angelojoe20/angelojoe20/README.md

 💞 **Collaboration:** I love collaborating on exciting projects and am open to new opportunities.

-📫 **Contact:** Feel free to reach out to me at my Email Address or Linkedin Account ✨.
+📫 **Contact:** Feel free to contact me at my Email Address or LinkedIn account ✨.

 </div>